 Why should you get the Citi Simplicity?

 The main benefit of the Citi Simplicity is no late fees or penalty APRs when you miss a payment.
 That’s a significant divergence from most balance transfer credit cards.
-Furthermore, Simplicity cardholders have access to Citi Identity Theft Solutions, contactless payment and industry-standard zero liability protection on fraudulent and unauthorized purchases.
+Furthermore, Simplicity cardholders have access to Citi Identity Theft Solutions, contactless payment.

 You can also access Citi’s Flex Plan, which allows you to borrow money against the card’s credit limit, much like a personal loan or cash advance, but without the hard credit check or exorbitant fees.

 Because there’s no welcome bonus or rewards rate attached to this card, there are no redemption options to speak of.
 If you want a balance transfer card that has rewards, you’ll have to do a little more research into other issuers.

 Citi doesn’t publish recommended credit scores to qualify for any of its credit card products.
 However, the balance transfer offer period and lower-than-average minimum ongoing variable interest rate leads Bankrate to recommend a minimum credit score of 670.

 Why should you get Citi Diamond Preferred?